Skip to content

 The Interoperable State Machine Protocol (ISMP) is a lightweight, unopinionated messaging protocol designed to enable the development of cryptographically secure cross-chain applications.
 It employs the use of consensus and state proofs to authorize cross-chain request execution, providing a level of security equivalent to that of the underlying blockchains it connects.

 ISMP is designed to have a very minimal API surface area.
 Its lightweight design means that ISMP is economically feasible even within expensive environments such as Ethereum.
+It's designed to be very modular such that adding support for new consensus mechanisms and state machines requires very minimal code.
 In addition, it offers a familiar and easy-to-understand message-passing mechanism that mimcs the already standardized HTTP protocol.